eestrada/voll/SPECIFICATION.md

 Lines where the first non-whitespace character is a hash (`#`) are considered a comment line and are ignored.
 Comments SHALL NOT trail behind a value on a line;
+comments MUST be specified alone on a line.
-it MUST be included as part of the value.
+Any hash characters in a value MUST be included as part of the value;
+these do not indicate a comment.

 Blank lines containing only whitespace are allowed.
 They are ignored.